-UNIT 1 (Accreditation 2022 - 2026) UNIT 2 (Accredit ation 2022 - 2 026) DYNAMIC UPPORT LIFI AFFECTS N LIFE?
-EARTH'S CAPACITY то • • I as food and v mic environm systems - the atmosphere, biosphere, hydrosphere and lithosphere.
-They focus on how ecosystem functioning can influence many local, regional and global environmental conditions such as plant productivity, soil fertility, water guality and air guality.
+Students examine the processes and interactions occurring within and between Earth's four interrelated systems - the atmosphere, biosphere, hydrosphere and lithosphere.
+They focus on how ecosystem functioning can influence many local, regional and global environmental conditions such as plant productivity, soil fertility, water quality and air quality.
 Students explore how changes that have taken place throughout geological and recent history are fundamental to predicting the likely impact of future changes.
 They consider a variety of influencing factors in achieving a solutions-focused approach to responsible management of challenges related to natural and human-induced environmental change.